 03 of 04

-This tour starts with two nights in Barcelona, before visiting Madrid for a night, followed by a tour of Andalusia, where you will visit Cordoba, Seville (for two nights) and Granada.
+This grand tour of Spain starts with two nights in Barcelona, before visiting Madrid for a night, followed by a tour of Andalusia, where you will visit Cordoba, Seville (for two nights) and Granada.
 Then your tour will return to Madrid via Toledo.
 You'll have guided tours in every city, plus free time to check out what interests you in Barcelona, Madrid, and Seville.
 You'll take a high-speed train from Barcelona to Madrid and then an air-conditioned bus with a guide to Cordoba, Seville, Granada, and Toledo.
 (This trip ends in Madrid and does not make a full circle back to Barcelona.)

 04 of 04

-If you're interested in a longer trip, you are far better off making the trip to Madrid and taking a tour from there.
-Madrid's central location makes it perfect for travel to the whole of the country and it is quick and easy to get there from Barcelona.
+If you're interested in a longer trip, it's a better idea to go to Madrid and then take a tour from there.
+Madrid's central location makes it perfect for travel to the whole of the country, and it is quick and easy to get there from Barcelona.
 Or you can make Madrid your base and travel to Barcelona and Valencia on a four-day tour.
 It's easy and quick to get to Madrid from Barcelona or vice versa via high-speed train or via the Madrid-Barcelona Air Shuttle.